bloodbee/comment-example-app/README.md

 # Commentary

-An app writing in VueJS 3, MongoDB and ExpressJS.
+An app written in VueJS 3, MongoDB and ExpressJS.

 ## Installation